Compared to other trap bars on the market, there aren’t a lot with the same quality level that Rogue brings to the table.

 But depending on your training style and current abilities, a cheaper alternative may work.
 Depending on your budget as well.

 And of course, there are over 100 reviews on Rogues site with a rating of 4.8 stars on average.
-Obviously, there’s a ton of people that love this bar and what it can do.
+Obviously, there are a ton of people that love this bar and what it can do.

 Here’s the most thorough review that I found on there!